Dark Energy After DESI DR2: Observational Status, Reconstructions, and Physical Models: Introduction

 \section{Introduction}

 The late-time accelerated expansion of the Universe is empirically established by Type~Ia supernovae (SNe~Ia) distances \cite{Riess1998,Perlmutter1999} and is now constrained by a mature, internally redundant set of probes: (i) SNe~Ia (relative luminosity distances), (ii) baryon acoustic oscillations (BAO) (standard-ruler ratios), (iii) the cosmic microwave background (CMB) (early-time calibration and the acoustic scale), and (iv) growth/lensing observables (redshift-space distortions, cosmic shear, and galaxy--galaxy lensing).
-In an FLRW spacetime within general relativity (GR), the background acceleration equation is
+In an FLRW spacetime within general relativity (GR), the background acceleration equation\footnote{\textit{Conventions.} We use GR for general relativity, FLRW for Friedmann--Lema\^{\i}tre--Robertson--Walker, CMB for cosmic microwave background, BAO for baryon acoustic oscillations, SN/SNe~Ia for Type~Ia supernova(e), RSD for redshift-space distortions, and AP for Alcock--Paczynski.
+CPL denotes the Chevallier--Polarski--Linder form $w(a)=w_0+w_a(1-a)$.
+EFT denotes effective field theory. } is

 so acceleration requires a dominant component with effective equation of state $w\equiv p/\rho<-1/3$.
 The concordance model $\LCDM$ realizes this with a cosmological constant $\Lambda$ ($w=-1$), but interpreting $\rho_\Lambda=\Lambda/(8\pi G)$ as vacuum energy is radiatively unstable and technically unnatural \cite{Weinberg1989CC,Carroll2001CCReview,PeeblesRatra2003DE,Frieman2008DEReview}.